 Praised for the depth and richness of his voice, Swiss-Ukrainian bass Vitalij Kowaljow has established himself in the last couple of years as one of the world’s leading basses.
 Among his more than 40 performed roles are King Philip Don Carlo, Fiesco Simon Boccanegra, Zaccaria Nabucco, Banco Macbeth, Ramfis Aida, Barbarossa La Battaglia di Legnano, Procida Vespri Siciliani, Padre Guardiano La Forza del Destino, Walter Luisa Miller and the title-role of Attila.
 Further, he has appeared as Kaspar Der Freischütz, Wotan and Der Wanderer in the Ring Cycle, Mephistopheles Faust, Sarastro Die Zauberflöte, and Russian language roles such as Pimen and the title role in Boris Godunov and Prince Gremin Eugene Onegin.

-Engagements in the 2012/13 season include Padre Guardiano in a new production of La Forza del Destino for Gran Teatre del Liceu Barcelona, Zaccaria Nabucco at La Scala and Royal Opera House (also new productions), Fiesco Simon Boccanegra at Bayerische Staatsoper and Konzerthaus, Vienna, and performances of Verdi’s Requiem in Napoli.
-At Arena di Verona he will sing Zaccaria and Ramfis.
-Another very important highlight is King Rene in the European tour of Tchaikovsky`s Iolanta with Anna Netrebko, which will be presented in Slovenia, Germany, Netherlands, France and Austria.
+Engagements last season include Padre Guardiano in a new production of La Forza del Destino for Gran Teatre del Liceu Barcelona, Zaccaria Nabucco at La Scala and Royal Opera House (also new productions), Fiesco Simon Boccanegra at Bayerische Staatsoper and performances of Verdi’s Requiem in Napoli and Linz, Austria.
+At Arena di Verona he sang Zaccaria and Ramfis.
+Other highlights were King Rene in the European tour of Tchaikovsky’s Iolanta with Anna Netrebko, which was presented in Slovenia, Germany, Netherlands, France and Austria, and two gala concerts with Placido Domingo.

 Vitalij Kowaljow’s recordings include La bohème (Deutsche Grammphon, 2008), Leoncavallo`s I Medici (Deutsche Grammophon, 2010) and Don Giovanni (Deutsche Grammophon, 2012).
 He also stars as Colline in a feature film release of Puccini’s La bohème, directed by Oscar- and Emmy- nominated director Robert Dornhelm.

-Vitalij Kowaljow is represented by Intermusica in Europe and Asia.
+Vitalij Kowaljow is represented by Intermusica worldwide, excl.
+Italy and Spain.

 Zaccaria in Verdi Nabucco / Royal Opera House, Covent Garden